Haberkamp/website/src/content/posts/how-to-create-multiple-entrypoints-for-npm-packages.md

 ---
-title: How to create multiple entrypoints for npm packages
+title: How to create multiple entry­points for npm packages
 content: Create little "sub-packages" like next/link or next/navigation
 ---